Frequently Asked Questions

 Laser devices that expose patients to UV light are routinely used as diagnostic, therapeutic, or cosmetic tools.
 Wavelength and amount of energy utilized by the device are important to know in order to assess the risk to Light Adjustable Lens patients who have not yet received their complete lock-in treatments.
 While the Light Adjustable Lens is safe to undergo nearly all ophthalmic testing and procedures before lock-in is complete without the risk of incidental UV exposure, please consult with your RxSight Clinical Affairs Training Specialist should you require additional information for your assessment.

-It is recommended that the UV-blocking glasses are worn all waking hours.
+It is recommended that the RxSight UV-protective glasses are worn all waking hours.
 However, if they do forget, they should put them on as soon as they remember.
-They should note how long they were without the glasses and the light conditions during that time and contact their cataract surgeon.
+They should note how long they were without the glasses and the light conditions during that time and contact their surgical eyecare team.

-The lens can be adjusted 1 to 3 times, but the total number of light treatments is based on achievement of the desired visual outcome determined by the surgeon and patient.
+The lens can be adjusted 1 to 3 times, but the total number of light treatments is based on achievement of the desired visual outcome determined by the surgical eyecare team and patient.
 Once adjustments are complete, the lens power is permanently locked-in with 2 final light treatments to prevent any further changes.

 Each light treatment will last between 8 and 120 seconds, with the average being approximately 90 seconds.
 Variation in time is dependent on the type of treatment performed.
-The light treatment uses a coupling gel and contact lens to focus the UV light onto the Light Adjustable Lens (for the patient, it will be very similar to a gonioscopy examination).
+The light treatment uses a coupling gel and contact lens to focus the UV light onto the Light Adjustable Lens.

 LAL patients saw nearly as well without glasses (UCDVA) as control patients did with glasses (BCDVA).